Horn of Africa hunger crisis pushes millions to the brink

-Meanwhile, the country is experiencing the driest conditions recorded since 1981, with severe drought leaving an estimated 9.9 million people across the country facing hunger and 24 million people in need of humanitarian assistance.
+Meanwhile, following five consecutive poor rainy seasons, Ethiopia is experiencing the most severe and protracted drought in recent history.
+The drought has left an estimated 11.8 million people across the country facing hunger and 24 million people in need of humanitarian assistance.

-WFP has already supported over 3.3 million people with a combination of emergency relief food and anticipatory actions to save lives in the short-term and build resilience in the long-term.
+WFP is on-ground, and has already supported over 2.8 million people with a combination of emergency relief food and anticipatory actions to save lives in the short-term and build resilience in the long-term.

-However, to deliver its full drought response to 3.5 million people, WFP requires US$88 million over the next six months.
+However, to deliver its full drought response to 7.4 million people, WFP requires US$156 million over the next six months.

 Story | 12 January 2023